Disney's BoardWalk Resort

-Disney's BoardWalk Inn is a hotel and entertainment complex at the Walt Disney World resort in Bay Lake, Florida, near Orlando.
+Disney's BoardWalk is a hotel and entertainment complex at the Walt Disney World resort in Bay Lake, Florida, near Orlando.
 First opened in 1996, the BoardWalk Resort is located in the Epcot Resort Area, alongside Crescent Lake, between Epcot and Disney's Hollywood Studios.
 The resort is owned and operated by Disney Experiences.
 The Inn and the villas share a common lobby with the rest of the resort.
 The Inn, Atlantic Dance Hall, and other features of the boardwalk were designed by Robert A.M.
 Stern Architects.

 Description

 Entertainment district

 The entertainment district at BoardWalk lies along a 0.25 mile boardwalk, reminiscent of Coney Island in New York or Atlantic City, New Jersey.
 Several restaurants are present on the BoardWalk.